josephtascona/faceRecognitionSoftware/README.md

 1. Clone the repo
 2. Open `index.html` with Live Server on VS Code.
 ## Notes
-- This app is optomized for desktop only.
+- This app is optomized for desktop, however it does work on mobile just not ideally.
 - Make sure to not be too close to your camera otherwise it will not pick up your emotions.
 In general the further the better within limits.